EasyLiu-Ly/AndroidSocket/README.md

 The client and server can communicate with each other normally.

-The next is the picture:
+The next is the Sceenshot picture:

 ![](https://github.com/EasyLiu-Ly/AndroidSocket/blob/master/socket.png)